HSE Business Partner-Logistics

 • Contract

-Talent International is currently recruiting for an APS6 Digital Marketing to work for one of our Federal Government clients based in Surry Hills/Parramatta or any other client locations in NSW.
-The position is a 12-month contract role with the possibility of extension.
-The role pays $60.26/hr + Super.
+Talent International is currently recruiting for an APS4 Executive Assistant to work for one of our Federal Government clients based in Surry Hills.
+The position is an 8-month contract role with the possibility of extension.
+The role pays $43.82/hr + Super.

 7.6 hours per day and 38 hours per week